inverseswirl/emi-cal/README.md

 <br>
 Hope you are doing good!
 <br>
-<h3>This is a Home Loan EMI Calculator that I created using React Library.</h3>
+<h3>This is a Home Loan EMI Calculator created using React Library.🏡</h3>
-<h4>This will help you to figure out monthly instalments on your home loan.</h4>
+<h4>This will help you to figure out monthly instalments on your home loan. </h4>